rust-windowing/glutin/README.md

 ## Usage Examples

 Warning: these are examples for master.
-For the [atest released version](https://github.com/rust-windowing/glutin/releases/tag/v0.27.0)
+For the [latest released version](https://github.com/rust-windowing/glutin/releases/tag/v0.27.0)

 ### Try it!